jchook/php-include-directive/README.md

 - No automatic paper trail showing which code came from which include in the output file(s).

+- More cumbersome syntax, requiring more explicit include paths.

 Caveat
 ------

 If your Dockerfile or similar code contains the string `<?php` you PHP will interpret that.
-If you do not want this behavior, be sure to escape at least one of the characters or turn off `eval` mode.
+If you do not want this behavior, be sure to escape at least one of the characters or disable `eval` mode.